MakingSense/mean-seed/README.md

 * npm install -g bower
 * npm install -g grunt-cli

-Run 'npm install', to grab the dependencies.
-Then 'npm install -g grunt-cli'

 ### Running the app for development
 Run 'grunt server' to start the app in development mode with client-server livereload.